 Dr. Jeffrey H. Kordower, Ph.D., is the Alla V. and Solomon Jesmer Professor of Aging and Neurological Sciences, Rush University Medical Center.
 He is an international authority in the area of movement disorders, which special expertise in experimental therapeutics and pathogenesis in movement disorders.
 Dr. Kordower has been ranked 29th in Parkinson's disease expertise worldwide.
 He has performed numerous gene and cell therapy preclinical studies that have been translated into clinical trials.
 He has published landmark papers in the area of cell replacement strategies, including the first demonstration that fetal dopaminergic grafts can survive, innervate, and form synapses in patients with Parkinson's disease (NEJM).
 Furthermore, he demonstrated that long-term grafts in such patients can form Lewy bodies (Nature Medicine).
 He has co-authored a paper in Nature demonstrating that human dopaminergic stem cells can survive and function in parkinsonian mice, rats, and monkeys.
 With regard to gene therapy, he published the lead article in Science demonstrating that gene delivery GDNF can prevent the emergence of motor symptoms and prevents nigrostriatal degeneration in nonhuman primate models of Parkinson's disease.
+Dr. Kordower was also the first to demonstrate that gene delivery of CNTF can obviate neurodegenerative processes in a nonhuman primate model of Huntington's disease.
 Dr. Kordower has published more than 350 manuscripts and chapters, 14 of which are citation classics.
 He has lectured all over the world and has served on more than 20 journal editorial boards (Sections Head and Associate Editor on two, including Movement Disorders).
 He has also served on the program committee for the World Parkinson's Congress, is a Past-President of ASNTR, and is both a founding SAB member and two-time Executive Committee member of The Michael J. Fox Foundation.
 Dr. Kordower received B.A., M.A., and Ph.D. degrees from the City University of New York (CUNY).
 He was awarded an Honorary Doctor of Science degree from CUNY in 2004.